 Kohleria amabilis (Planch. & Linden) Fritsch

-Bloom Time: Late spring and summer
+Bloom Time: Late winter through the spring and summer

 How to Grow and Care

-Put your Kohleria where it'll get plenty of light, but out of direct sun.
+Put your Kohleria where it'll get plenty of light but out of the direct sun.
 Filtered light from a south- or west-facing window will give it the light it needs.
 Keep the soil evenly moist during the growing season, but take care not to overwater.
 Dry soil will cause the plant to go dormant.
 Soggy soil will quickly cause the rhizomes to rot.

 Divide rhizomes in spring and pot separately.
-Or take 4-inch (10 cm) leaf tip cuttings with at least 1 pair of leaves attached and root in moist potting mix.
+Or take 4-inch (10 cm) leaf tip cuttings with at least one pair of leaves attached and root in moist potting mix.
 Cover the whole thing with plastic or a glass cloche to hold in moisture.
 Cuttings root easily in about 4 to 6 weeks.